mehdiiidooollardadash864-cmyk/my-fiirst-repo/README.md

         n (int): The number of terms to genera.

     Returns:
-        list: A list containing the Fibonacci sequence soo
+        list: A list containing the Fibonacci sequence so

     """
     if n <= 0: